a-bruhn/a-bruhn.github.io/_posts/2025-07-27-the-farmhouse.md

 > _"It's just that after more than two decades it's always very obvious when he's sad.
 He really wishes he could have spent more time with you guys.
 But he will be fine, it's just for the moment.
 Compromise and sacrifice are part of every relationship and one has to make sure not to wallow too much in one's own nobility,"_ she added.

-When uncle came back, he carried a big pitcher of a dark yellow liquid with freshly cut lemons and at least 3 cups of ice.
-He marched towards us from the house, holding it in one hand, with the other holding onto his beige summer hat.
-The condensation dripped from the glass onto the spotty grass, mimicking his pace.
+When uncle Phil came back, he carried a big pitcher of dark yellow liquid, filled with slices of freshly cut lemons and at least 3 cups of ice.
+He marched towards us from the house, holding it in one hand, with the other steadying his beige summer hat.
+Condensation dripped from the glass onto the spotty grass, matching his pace.

-The thirst-inducing image of the pitcher quickly turned sour when the color became clearer.
-It looked murky in a concerning way.
+The thirst-inducing image of the pitcher quickly soured as its color became more clearly discernible.
+It looked slightly murky in a concerning way.
 And the smell: It was putrid, much worse than the coffee.
-I tried bringing my nose closer to inspect it but immediately began retching.
+I leaned in to sniff, but immediately began retching.

-> _"Oh are you not feeling well, dear?,"_ Marie asked me, concerned.
+> _"Oh, are you not feeling well, dear?,"_ Marie asked me, concerned.
 >
-> _"What is in this water?
+> _"What's in this water?
 Something's not right here"_, I stated under my own heavy breath.
 >
 > _"Oh it's just the way the water is out here.
-There must be rust in the pipes or the plumbing at the cistern up on the hill."_, my uncle reassured me.
+There must be rust in the pipes or sediment in the cistern up on the hill."_, my uncle reassured me.
 >
 > _"We should renew the filter, it might not be strong enough anymore,"_ added Marie.
 > _"But we're used to it."_

 Before I could grasp the situation or even intervene, uncle Phil poured the liquid into their glasses and took a big sip.

-> _"See, it just takes some getting used to, but this is how life is in the countryside.
+> _"See?
+It just takes some getting used to, but this is how life is in the countryside.
 It actually had been much worse a few weeks ago, but was already getting better."_

 I couldn't believe my eyes.
 This was not normal.
-I screamed:
+I burst out:

 > _"Can't you understand?
 Something's with the water.
 This is not something you can ignore!"_